Chris Kempczinski: Career

+Big Arch burger video

+In March 2026, Kempczinski faced criticism for his short video promoting the Big Arch burger.
+Audiences described the video as forced and corporate, with Kempczinski repeatedly referring to the burger as a "product".
+Especially, social media users claimed he seemed unenthusiastic about eating the food.
+His video was widely mocked and parodied by the presidents of both Burger King Americas and Wendy's, as well as the spokesperson for A&W in Canada.

 Compensation

 In 2021, Kempczinski's total compensation from McDonald's was $20 million.
-In 2023, Kempczinski's total compensation from McDonald's was $19.2 million, or 1,212 times the median employee pay at McDonald's for that year.
+In 2023, Kempczinski's total compensation from McDonald's was $19.2 million.

 Recognition

 Kempczinski received the Distinguished Alumni Award from the Indian Hill Foundation, and was named a person "shaping retail's future" by the NRF Foundation (the philanthropic branch of the National Retail Federation).